darianlee555/Simple-Linear-Regression-Project/README.md

-# Simple Linear Regression Project (Broken into 2 parts A and B, both with different objectives)
+# Simple Linear Regression Project (Broken into 2 parts, A and B, both with different objectives)

 ## Part A